Fake it till you make it

 The book illustrates the numerous struggles associated with starting a company.

-Ovitz had many falling outs with his co-founders and CAA nearly ran out of money on a number of occasions.
+Ovitz had many falling-outs with his co-founders, and CAA nearly ran out of money on several occasions.

-It also shares some wonderful examples of creative thinking in the absence of resources.
+It also shares some excellent examples of creative thinking in the absence of resources.

-One great example was how he convinced the industry players that his new agency was worth dealing with.
+One great example was his convincing the industry players that his new agency was worth dealing with.

 Part of the company’s revenue involved selling screenplays.

-Like many other things in Hollywood, it’s a highly competitive game with thousands written every year and only a small percentage of them are ever commissioned.
+Like many other things in Hollywood, it’s a highly competitive game, with thousands written every year, and only a small percentage are ever commissioned.

-To give the illusion of popularity, he would copy the scripts in bulk and bind them in bright red covers with the CAA written in bold text on the front.
+To create the illusion of popularity, he would copy the scripts in bulk and bind them in bright red covers, with the CAA written in bold on the front.

 He then planted hundreds of them around Hollywood cafes, dentist waiting rooms and bars.
-Each one had hand-written notes and scrawls across them to give them a ‘used’ look.
+Each one had handwritten notes and scrawls across it, giving it a ‘used’ look.

-The canny Ovitz knew that most had no chance of selling (and he made sure he kept the best ones a secret) but it communicated to his audience that CAA was busy and therefore important.
+The savvy Ovitz knew that most had no chance of selling (and he made sure to keep the best ones a secret), but it communicated to his audience that CAA was busy and therefore important.

-Thanks to inspired thinking like this, the agency survived its early years and made Ovitz a very wealth man with an estimated fortune of $400 million.
+Thanks to inspired thinking like this, the agency survived its early years and made Ovitz a very wealthy man with an estimated fortune of $400 million.